dylandoamaral/qush/README.md

 ## Why this project

-- because I was boring
+- because I was bored
 - because I was lazy and using add then commit then push was not optimized
 - because it forces me to respect a line of conduct for my commits
 - because I can